Alexander Suvorov: Suvorov's art of war

+"music doubles, trebles the force of an army."

 According to D. S. Mirsky, Suvorov "gave much attention to the form of his correspondence, and especially of his orders of the day.
 These latter are highly original, deliberately aiming at unexpected and striking effects.
 Their style is a succession of nervous staccato sentences, which produce the effect of blow and flashes.
 Suvorov's official reports often assume a memorable and striking form.
-His writings are as different from the common run of classical prose as his tactics were from those of Frederick or Marlborough."
+His writings are as different from the common run of classical prose as his tactics were from those of Frederick or Marlborough".

-Mikhail Ivanovich Dragomirov (1830–1905) declared that he based his teaching on Suvorov's practice, which he held as representative of the fundamental truths of war and of the military qualities of the Russian nation.
+Mikhail Ivanovich Dragomirov declared that he based his teaching on Suvorov's practice, which he held as representative of the fundamental truths of war and of the military qualities of the Russian nation.

-Suvorov considered Hannibal, Alexander the Great, Julius Caesar, and Napoleon Bonaparte to be the greatest military commanders of all time.
-His high regard for Napoleon is interesting because he did not live to see the Napoleonic Wars.
-Suvorov is often compared to Napoleon, whom he was on opposing sides of during the late French Revolutionary Wars and desired to face in battle, but never did so because Napoleon was campaigning in Egypt while Suvorov was campaigning in Italy.
-Military historians often debate between Suvorov and Napoleon as to who was the superior commander.

-His political views were centered around enlightened monarchy.
-However, Suvorov had no interest in pursuing politics and made his disdain for the court lifestyle and tendencies of aristocrats well known: he lacked diplomacy in his dispatches, and his sarcasm triggered enmity among some courtiers.
+Suvorov's maneuvering of the Alps led him to be called the "Russian Hannibal", and was also referred to as the "Russian Mars" and "God of War".
+The French king, Louis XVIII, compared Suvorov to Attila.